Chimera: Harnessing Multi-Agent LLMs for Automatic Insider Threat Simulation: Background and Related Works

-\begin{itemize} \item \textbf{Malicious insiders} are legitimate employees who intentionally abuse their authorized access to harm the organization.
-Their objectives may include intellectual property theft, financial fraud, or operational sabotage.
-They often leverage their contextual knowledge of internal workflows and privileges to escalate access, exfiltrate data covertly, or manipulate systems while maintaining the appearance of normal behavior. \item \textbf{Masqueraders} are external adversaries who gain unauthorized access by compromising internal credentials, commonly via phishing or credential leakage.
+\textbf{Attacker Capabilities and Assumptions.} As summarized in Table~\ref{tab:dataset}, \chimera models three insider archetypes with distinct intentions, privileges, and stealth capabilities.
+These adversarial agents are instantiated within the simulation to emulate realistic and context-aware attack chains. \ding{182} \textit{Malicious insiders} are legitimate employees who intentionally abuse their authorized access to harm the organization.
+Their objectives may include intellectual property (IP) theft, financial fraud, or operational sabotage.
+They often leverage their contextual knowledge of internal workflows and privileges to escalate access, exfiltrate data covertly, or manipulate systems while maintaining the appearance of normal behavior. \ding{183} \textit{Masqueraders} are external adversaries who gain unauthorized access by compromising internal credentials, commonly via phishing or credential leakage.
 Although they lack long-term familiarity with the environment, they can impersonate employees to steal sensitive information, disrupt services, or act as covert conduits for third-party infiltration.
-Their success often depends on mimicking typical usage patterns to evade detection mechanisms. \item \textbf{Unintentional insiders} are well-meaning employees whose negligent actions, such as misconfigurations, weak passwords, or falling victim to phishing, lead to unintended security breaches.
-While lacking malicious intent, they may still cause significant damage, including inadvertent data exposure or the unintentional escalation of adversarial access. \end{itemize}
+Their success often depends on mimicking typical usage patterns to evade detection mechanisms. \ding{184} \textit{Unintentional insiders} are well-meaning employees whose negligent actions, such as misconfigurations, weak passwords, or falling victim to phishing, lead to unintended security breaches.
+While lacking malicious intent, they may still cause significant damage, including inadvertent data exposure or the unintentional escalation of adversarial access.
+These behaviors are modeled as stochastic deviations from normal task sequences, allowing \chimera to reproduce the noise and human patterns observed in real logs.

-Moreover, in real-world cases~\cite{doj2025laatsch,wilkens2021multi}, most insider attack incidents involve multiple combined attack stages, and certain attacks may involve long incubation periods during which malicious activities remain undetected, effectively catching system maintainers off guard.
-Therefore, we include three hybrid attacks based on real-world impactful insider threat cases~\cite{tavani2014trust,departmentofjustice2003review,doj2020kriuchkov} for analysis.
-In this way, we aim to challenge ITD systems in realistic and complex ways.
-For example, a single scenario might involve an insider who gradually escalates privileges through exploitation, and later, as an administrator, exfiltrates sensitive data.
-Such behavior would be reflected in activity logs that appear consistent with normal administrative actions, except for subtle anomalies, thus requiring advanced detection methods to identify threats.

-These attacker models are incorporated into the simulation of \chimera via adversarial agent roles.
-Each type introduces varying levels of stealth, knowledge, and behavioral deviation, thereby enabling a comprehensive evaluation of insider threat detection methods under realistic operational assumptions.